saveourtool/diktat/info/guide/guide-chapter-6.md

     // ...
 }

-// in case of any annotations or modifiers used on constructor: class Test private constructor(var a: Int) {
+// in case of any annotations or modifiers used on a constructor: class Test private constructor(var a: Int) {
     // ...
 }
 ```

 ### <a name="r6.1.2"></a> Rule 6.1.2: Prefer data classes instead of classes without any functional logic.
 Some people say that the data class is a code smell.
-But if you need to use it, and as a result, your code is becoming more simple, you can use Kotlin `data class`.
+However, if you need to use it (which makes your code more simple), you can utilize the Kotlin `data class`.
 The main purpose of this class is to hold data,
 but also `data class` will automatically generate several useful methods:
 - equals()/hashCode() pair;
 - toString()